 Recognized by stakeholders in the motorsports industry and Austin business community as the source for reputable information about Formula 1(TM) and Austin, The Austin Grand Prix has reach and brand awareness needed to help extend Austin businesses' reach in both the motorsports business community and consumer markets.
-The Austin Grand Prix utilizes their Award Winning social media skills to connect with tens of thousands of local and international readers and followers on a daily basis.
+The Austin Grand Prix utilizes their Award Winning social media skills to connect with tens of thousands of local and international readers and followers.
 They produce in-person events in Austin to educate and socialize with Austinites over motorsports.
 Their website, www.TheAustinGrandPrix.com, is the #1 independent media platform for motorsports and Austin.

 Iain Robertson - Contributing Editor